slaveofcode/rajaongkir/README.md

 # rajaongkir
-Simple Python class to grab api data from rajaongkir.com (http://rajaongkir.com/dokumentasi/starter), you can use it by Django, Flask or any framework you used.
+Simple Python module to grab api data from rajaongkir.com (http://rajaongkir.com/dokumentasi/starter), you can use it by Django, Flask or any framework you used.

+If you have no `ApiKey` you can create one here: [http://rajaongkir.com/akun/daftar](http://rajaongkir.com/akun/daftar)

 ## Install
     pip install git+ssh://git@github.com/slaveofcode/rajaongkir@master